How to choose the camber of a snowboard?

 - Camber + Rocker

 The traditional camber, also called classic camber was born with snowboarding.
 Long before reverse, banana or W cambers joined the game, the traditional camber was ruling the snowboard industry.
 It is not the easiest profile to manage but it is the one that delivers the highest performance.
-If you let your board sit flat on the ground, unweighted, it looks like a long upward arc, running from a contact point to the other, each of these being close to the tips.
+If you let your board sit flat on the ground, unweighted, it looks like a long upward arc, running from one contact point to the other, each of these being close to the tips.
 Cambers are known to offer stability, precision, pop and powerful energy transmissions.
-They are best suited for carving, for riding hard and they handle speed with ease.
+They are best suited for carving or riding hard and fast, they handle speed with ease.
 The downside is, a traditional camber is not forgiving and makes edge-catch more frequent with beginners.

 This is a very specific profile developed and used by two brands, Bataleon and Lobster snowboards.
 We wanted to explain it as it is quite different from what you can see on the market.
 It's not really a profile and yet it is a profile.
 Basically, you get the base of your nose and tail that's divided into 3 distinct zones.
 It raises on each side which brings the contact points away from the snow when you're going straight, making the board catchfree and forgiving.
 The midsection of the board (between the bindings) is flat to offer control and response.
 When you lean on one edge you get the full edge contact giving you the best of both worlds.
 Control AND forgiveness.